rowanho/distributed_movies/README.md

 python 3.7
 pyro4

+Running the program automatically on linux:

+Assign the script start_script.sh permissions to execute and run the script:

+    ./start_script.sh n

+Where n is the number of replica managers to use (an integer >= 3)

-Running the program:
+Running the program manually:

 Start the pyro name service:

     pyro4-ns &

 Run 3 (or more) instances of replica.py

-    python3 replica.py &

-If you are using more than 3 servers, the number of servers you intend to start needs to be passed to replica.py, for example to start 4 servers the command:
-    python3 replica.py 4 &
+    python3 replica.py n &

-would be needed to run 4 times
+Where n is the number of replica managers to use (an integer >= 3), and running replica.py n times.

 Run the front end server: